 Dr. Doug Posey

-“…the Christian percentage of the population dropping precipitously, to 70.6%.
-In 2007, the last time Pew conducted a similar survey, 78.4% of American adults called themselves Christian.”
+…the Christian percentage of the population dropping precipitously, to 70.6%.
+In 2007, the last time Pew conducted a similar survey, 78.4% of American adults called themselves Christian.

-“In the meantime, almost every major branch of Christianity in the United States has lost a significant number of members…mainly because millennials are leaving the fold.
-More than one-third of millennials now say they are unaffiliated with any faith, up 10 percentage points since 2007.”
+In the meantime, almost every major branch of Christianity in the United States has lost a significant number of members…mainly because millennials are leaving the fold.
+More than one-third of millennials now say they are unaffiliated with any faith, up 10 percentage points since 2007.

 Do people who make commitments to Christ really know what they’re signing up for?
 Unfortunately today many don’t, because the cost is kept well hidden.
 You can’t fill large arenas by telling people to deny themselves, pick up their crosses and follow Jesus.

-Dietrich Bonhoeffer, a young German pastor who stood up to Hitler’s regime during WWII and was executed—hanged at the age of 39, just one week before Hitler died—for smuggling Jews to safety over the Swiss border, wrote the classic book, The Cost of Discipleship.
-In it he compares “cheap grace” to “costly grace.”
+Dietrich Bonhoeffer, was a young German pastor, professor, poet, philosopher who stood up to Hitler’s regime during WWII.
+He had participated in a plot to assassinate Hitler.
+For another “crime,” he was executed—hanged at the age of 39, just one week before Hitler died.
+It was for smuggling Jews to safety over the Swiss border.
+In his classic book, The Cost of Discipleship he compares “cheap grace” to “costly grace.”
 He saw the slide of the German Lutheran Church into the self-indulgent, non-committal practice of cheap grace as being responsible for allowing the godless Nazi regime to take over the land of Luther.

-“Whoever does not carry his own cross and come after Me cannot be My disciple.” ─LUKE 14:27 NASB
+“Whoever does not carry his own cross and come after Me cannot be My disciple.” ─LUKE 14:27